-Attendance is not mandatory, but is highly encouraged and strongly correlated with excellent performance in the course.
+Attendance is mandatory.
 During the first two weeks, scan your ID card before entering the lecture classroom.
+Classes will be divided into two halves, with a 10-minute break in between from 1:50-2 pm.
+Attendance will be taken during each half.
 Classroom activities for credit will occur during many lecture sessions.

 Communications.
-The best way to communicate with me is to send an email to the address given above that contains your course and section number in the subject line (please do not message me through Blackboard).
-The TAs and I will respond within 48 hours during business days, and within 72 hours on weekends.
+The TA and I will respond within 48 hours during business days, and within 72 hours on weekends.